 Our ability to grow and generate incremental revenues depends, in part, on our ability to maintain and grow our relationships with existing customers and to have them increase their usage of our platform.
 If our customers do not increase their use of our products, then our revenues may decline and our results of operations may be harmed.
 Substantially all of our customers do not have long-term contractual financial commitments to us.
 We cannot accurately predict customers' usage levels and the loss of customers or reductions in their usage levels of our products may each have a negative impact on our business, results of operations and financial condition.
 Reductions in usage from existing customers and the loss of customers could cause our net dollar retention rate to decline in the future if customers are not satisfied with our products, the value proposition of our products or our ability to otherwise meet their needs and expectations.
 Further, some of our customers may choose to develop their own solutions that do not include our products, or adopt a multi-cloud strategy decreasing usage of our products.
-They may also demand reductions in pricing as their usage of our products increases, which could have an adverse impact on our gross margin.
-If a significant number of customers cease using, or reduce their usage of our products, then we may not be able to achieve our growth target, and may need to spend significantly more on sales and marketing than we currently plan to spend in order to maintain or increase revenues from customers.
+They may also demand reductions in pricing as their usage of our products, then we may not be able to achieve our growth target, and may need to spend significantly more on sales and marketing than we currently plan to spend in order to maintain or increase revenues from customers.
 Such additional sales and marketing expenditures could adversely affect our business, results of operations and financial condition.